akikr/demo-kafka-app/README.md

 Feel free to contribute to this project!

-For questions or issues, please open a GitLab issue or submit a pull request.
+For questions or issues, please open a GitHub issue or submit a pull request.

 Happy coding! ✌️